ranisalt/node-argon2/README.md

 <details>
   <summary>
-    I installed Node as a <a href="https://snapcraft.io/node">Snap</a> and can't install node-argon2.
+    I installed Node as a <a href="https://snapcraft.io/node">snap</a> and can't install node-argon2.
   </summary>

-  This seems to be an issue related to Snap.
+  This seems to be an issue related to snap.
 Installing Node normally fixes the problem.
 </details>

 ## Contributors